In this article, we will provide you with essential tips and information on how to look after a Hedgehog as a pet.

 Hedgehogs make good pets for many people.
 They are not right for everyone.
 Between their nocturnal schedule, quills, and intense love of unusual scents, hedgehogs bring a unique combination of traits and qualities that may not work for everyone’s lifestyle.

 To help you out, we’re going to break down everything you need to know on how to look after a hedgehog.

 Owning a Hedgehog

-Hedgehogs are solitary animals that do not require another or animal to feel at home.
-In fact, they’ll be much more at home without a friend.
+Hedgehogs are solitary animals that do not require another animal to feel at home.
+They’ll be much more at home without a friend.
 This is likely because, in the wild, hedgehogs only spend time with other hedgehogs during mating season.

 Since hedgehogs are solitary animals, they can take some time to warm up to you.
 Have patience and start slow, as most hedgehogs will be a bit anxious around humans at first.

 If your hedgehog immediately curls into a ball when you pick them up, don’t fret!
 Gently pet them while they are curled into a ball.
 Over time, they’ll realize that you mean no harm and they will become more curious about you.
 Continue socializing with your hedgehog, and they’ll begin to recognize your face, voice, and scent after a while.

 While adorable, hedgehogs are living beings that need a lot of care and attention to thrive.